kevL/yata/ReadMe.txt

 Please note that the path-feature in Yata does not look inside zipped archives.
-This is to say that the 2da-files that are part of the stock installation are invalid targets; the files first need to be copied out of the /Data folder to a different directory (ie, as unarchived/uncompressed files).
+This is to say that the 2da-files that are part of the stock installation are invalid targets; the files need to be copied out of the /Data folder to a different directory (ie, as unarchived/uncompressed files).

 If you have custom versions of those files they should be groped after the stock files.

+Note that Info can appear on the statusbar for various cols even if 2das have not been groped; this is because standard info has been hardcoded in Yata.
+Similarly, the InfoInput dialog (rightclick on a cell in any of Crafting.2da, Spells.2da, Feat.2da, or Classes.2da) might also be accessible without any secondary 2das having been groped.

+Also note that the info from groped 2das is consistent across all loaded and relevant 2das.
+Eg, if path Spells.2da is checked when Crafting.2da is loaded then that info is used - its menuitem is checked - for Feat.2da also.
+Yata retains the info from each groped 2da until it exits or the user dechecks a path.

 Appendix F: creating a 2da-file